Category: The Devil’s Playbook

 The Gentle Whisper: Theology Meets Psychology

-God’s response to Elijah’s collapse is an absolute masterclass in restorative leadership.
+God’s response to Elijah’s collapse is a masterclass in restorative leadership.
 He does not begin by giving the exhausted prophet a stern motivational speech or a theological reprimand.
+Not yet.
+Too soon for that.

 The Power of Physical Provision